 Let’s say someone wants to check if Node A did the required work.
-He will simply use block string that Node A got after validation and take its nonce number.
-On them he will apply hash function and if the result has the correct number of leading zeros, if it has, everything is fine.
+He will simply use the block string that Node A got after validation and take its nonce number.
+On them, he will apply the hash function and if the result has the correct number of leading zeros, if it has, everything is fine.

 How this prevents blockchain from changing history?

 The interesting thing about hash functions like SHA-256 is the fact that the function will give a different result if anything changes in a block of text that you validated.
 This means that if someone changes only one transaction for a small amount, the result will not be the same and everyone will know that it’s not a valid transaction.

 Hack function will always give the same result if the input is exactly the same, but will never give the same result for different input.

 Just imagine having an agreement with your employer about work requirements and conditions.
 If it’s on the blockchain, no one can change it and say something other than what you accepted.
 If someone changes something, the hash string will be different and everyone in the blockchain network will know that it’s not a valid agreement.

 Which is a major drawback of proof of work?

 Proof of work is a great consensus algorithm, but it’s not perfect.
 To execute PoW we have to spend high amounts of electricity and computer power just to brute force hashes.
 The power used for PoW is just a waste of resources.
 Just imagine if some cryptocurrency that uses PoC, like Bitcoin, goes to mainstream adoption.
 How much electricity would be used to have the network running?

 The second problem is centralization and mining pools.
 Someone who mines with just one CPU will not have a good chance for a reward, but someone who has a mining pool with a thousand CPUs will have a better chance.